yairm210/Unciv/Uniques.md

 Parameters come in various types, and will be addressed as such inside the [square brackets].

 - amount - This indicates a whole, (usually) positive number, like "2" or "13".
 - unitName, buildingName, improvementName etc - Rather self explanatory.
-Examples: "Warrior", "Library', and "Mine", accordingly.
+Examples: "Warrior", "Library", and "Mine", accordingly.
 - stat - This is one of the 7 major stats in the game - "Gold", "Science", "Production", "Food", "Happiness", "Culture" and "Faith".
 Note that the stat names need to be capitalized!
 - stats, tileFilter, unitFilter, cityFilter, constructionFilter - these are more complex and are addressed individually